munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 two.
 That gives you flexibility and expressiveness but at a pervasive runtime cost spread throughout the entire program.

-Some simpler statically-typed languages like C, Pascal, and SML give up polymorphism and variance which can give you more efficient representations at the cost of less code reuse.
+Some statically-typed languages with simpler type systems like C, Pascal, and SML (ignoring modules, which are a whole other thing) give up polymorphism and variance which can give you more efficient representations at the cost of less code reuse.

-Languages like C++ and Rust more or less give you all three at the expense of the compiler monomorphizing and generating specialized versions of every function that can work with multiple types, which makes compilation much slower and can have some runtime costs from all of the extra code sitting around in memory.
+Languages like C++ and Rust more or less give you all three at the expense of the compiler monomorphizing and generating specialized versions of a function for the different types it gets passed, which makes compilation much slower and can have some runtime costs from all of the extra code sitting around in memory.

 Go is aiming for a sweet spot where they give you fast compiles, efficient runtime execution, and as much flexibility as they can get away with.
 It